cqse/teamscale-jacoco-agent/agent/README.md

 ## Options for testwise mode

-The testwise coverage mode allows to record coverage per test, which is needed for test impact analysis.
+The testwise coverage mode allows to record coverage per test, which is needed for Test Impact Analysis.
 This means that you can distinguish later, which test did produce which coverage.
 To enable this the `mode` option must be set to `testwise`.